 This oil based rum essence is affordable option for adding rum flavor to your cakes, candies, cookies, icings and more.
 As it is oil based, it is perfect for baking, like flavor chocolates & hard candy.
 It is not suitable for water based mediums (e. g.
 Beverages).
 It usually comes in a 20ml glass bottle with built in dropper for ease of use.
 Rum essence is made using flavorings developed in a food lab and does not contain nut, gluten, dairy and fructose.
 It is vegan friendly.
 Contains ethanol (0.
 4%), triacetin and no sugar.

-The best rum for baking is the one that has the deepest flavor and aroma.
+Rums with deepest flavor and aroma are best for baked goods.
 Some rums may have to spiced flavor and may be too strong for baking.
 For example, if you want to spice vanilla ice cream, you need light rum.

-Light rum is an excellent option for baking traditional rum cakes.
+Light rums are an excellent option for baking traditional rum cakes.
 While light tannic rum will taste like alcohol, it’s less flavorful and won’t overpower the dish unless you use it in excessive amounts.
 White tannic tawny taffy should also be used in rum cakes.
 If you’re cooking a rum-based dessert, use dark rum to ensure the ice doesn’t melt.

 Rum cake is rich and dense, with butter rum flavor.
 It is insanely delicious.
 The cake is moist, and the rum syrup adds an extra layer of decadence.
 There are many traditional rum cakes recipes.
 My favorite recipe for traditional rum cake recipe is published on